ivan-pi/fortran-ascii/README.md

 103,104,105,106,107,108,109,110,111,112,113,114,115,116,117,118,119,120,121,122
 ```

-We can incorporate these indexes into a select case construct
+We can incorporate these indexes into a select case construct.

 ### C binding